farcasterxyz/protocol/docs/SPECIFICATION.md

 A UserData message contains metadata about a user like their display name or profile picture.

 A UserData message can be added with a `UserDataAdd` message.
-It cannot be removed but it can be set to a null value.
+It cannot be removed, but it can be set to a null value.

 ```protobuf
 message UserDataBody {